amirkeren/bluemix-lab2/README.md

 2. Go to the web applicaton you created in the [previous lab](https://github.com/amirkeren/bluemix-lab1) and proceed to add a new phrase

-3. Refresh the Activity Log and you should see the entire sequence was triggered due to the change in the "phrases" DB
+3. Refresh the Activity Log and you should see the entire sequence was triggered due to the change in the "phrases" DB and the translation of the new phrase you added appears as the output